Fraud Response Plan

 3.4 Untrue allegations

-If an allegation is made in good faith, but is not confirmed by the investigation, no disciplinary action will be taken against the individual responsible for making the allegation.
+if an allegation is made in good faith, but is not confirmed by the investigation, no disciplinary action will be taken against the individual who raised the allegation.

-If it is proven that individuals have made malicious or vexatious allegations, disciplinary action will be considered against the individual making the allegation.
+However, if it is proven that individuals have made malicious or false allegations to cause trouble or harm, disciplinary action will be considered against the individual making the allegation.

 4.What an employee is required to do if he/she suspects fraud or corruption?

-4.1 Line managers and staff should be alert to the possibility that unusual events or transactions could be symptoms of fraud or attempted fraud and that there may be collusion between staff and third parties in cases of fraud.
+4.1 Line managers and staff should be aware that unusual events or transactions could be signs of fraud or attempted fraud and that fraud may involve collusion between staff and third parties.

-Fraud may also be highlighted as a result of specific management checks or be brought to management’s attention by a third party.
+Fraud may also be detected through regular management checks or be brought to management’s attention by a third party.

-4.2 There will be consistent handling of all attempted, suspected or proven fraud cases without regard to the position held or length of service of the individual(s) involved.
+4.2 There will be consistent handling of all attempted, suspected, or proven fraud regardless of the position held or length of service of the individual(s) involved.

 4.3 Staff who have concerns are required to report them as soon as possible to their immediate line manager.